mverderosa/littlelemoncoursera/README.md

 ## Project Description
 This is my final project for Meta's Coursera Front-End Development course.<br/>
 The project is made entirely with React, CSS and HTML.
+This also features utilizing API calls.

-Every button takes you to a page, however the only page with some content in it is the Reservation page.
+NOTE: every button takes you to a page, however the only page with some content in it is the Reservation page.

 ## How to see it: